SumiSastri/dev-blogs/docs/browser-engines/part5-browsers-rendering-engine.md

 [Part 3 of the inside a browser from Chrome is really worth a read](https://developer.chrome.com/blog/inside-browser-part3)

-## Modern rendering - gaming and streaming
+## Modern rendering - gaming, streaming, voice-to-text

 Since the explosion of gaming and mobile devices, rendering engines have been separated into web and mobile rendering engine upgrades.

 Browsers for web developers are vastly different from mobile browsers.
 This is largely because there are so many more actions users perform and expect these actions to be executed quickly - scrolling, multi-tab viewing, listening to audio data and viewing videos that can be stopped, fastforwarded or rewound.

-While we take all of these actions for granted, browser developers like Chrome, Safari, Firefox and Edge have had to invest vast resources to constantly upgrade their browser rendering engines.
+While we take all of these actions for granted, browser developers like Chrome, Safari, Firefox and Edge have had to invest vast resources to constantly upgrade their browser rendering engines for the web.
+They also have a separation of concerns where browsers for other devices are developed specifically to work with the device operating systems.

+Another disrupter in the rendering of information is the use of voice and biometrics.
+Both of these forms of data send information and requests via devices with users expecting to get accurate information back.

+Once again, this is more a feature of mobile devices and wearables rather than web development, it is a trend to watch as it is rapidly disrupting traditional ways of searching for information.

 A good example is next generation rendering, or[RenderingNG](https://www.youtube.com/watch?v=sUbJPHYKZkU), rolled out by Chrome.

 ## AI and the rendering engine